Apple Tree Yard: Plot

-Shortly afterwards, Yvonne and Mr X, named by officials as Mark Costley, are arrested and charged with George's murder.
+Shortly afterwards, Yvonne and Mr. X, named by officials as Mark Costley, are arrested and charged with George's murder.
 During the ensuing trial process, Yvonne believes Mark will protect her by not revealing their affair.
 But when expert evidence in his favour is undermined by the prosecutor, Mark allows his barrister to disclose their affair whilst cross-examining Yvonne, and she is shown to be lying under oath.
 However, Yvonne's powerful testimony about her rape gains the jury's sympathy, and she is found not guilty of the killing—though she receives a suspended sentence for perjury.
 Mark is found guilty of manslaughter on the grounds of diminished responsibility.
 Yvonne subsequently visits him in prison, where she recalls a moment when she asked Mark to kill George, and to smash his face in.
-She says to Mark that she realises he has a personality disorder that means he took her request more literally than she intended.
+She says to Mark that she realises he has a personality disorder which means he took her request more literally than she intended.

 Production

 Regarding the rape scene involving Emily Watson and Steven Elder in the first episode, director Jessica Hobbs commented that the scene was "well researched" and reflected on testimony made by several real victims in order to make the scene as accurate as possible.
 Watson commented; "It was an incredibly hard day for everyone.
-We wanted to be very sudden and very real.
-The people we spoke to described it as an out of body experience and so we tried to reflect that."
+We wanted it to be very sudden and very real.
+The people we spoke to described it as an out-of-body experience and so we tried to reflect that."
 She also noted that having worked closely with Chaplin in the past, it made filming their consensual sex scenes easier: "We've known each other a long time, and we didn't want to fumble about, waiting for someone to shout 'Cut!', which usually happens.
 We plotted and planned every detail.
 We wanted it to be realistic – what would it be like in that situation, in a cupboard with a complete stranger?
 Which was great.
 I'd never laughed so much and it felt... empowering!"

 However, the rape scene was heavily criticised by several victim support organisations, with Rape Crisis England and Wales spokeswoman Katie Russell branding the scene "harrowing".
+Apple Tree Yard was produced by Kudos Film & Television (production company).